-Visa: You do not need to have working papers in France, as universities will provide you with the paperwork to obtain a work visa.
+Visa: You do not normally need to already have the right to work in France, as most universities will provide you with the paperwork to obtain a work visa.
 Of course, this means paying for a return ticket home if you are already in France.
 Some universities specify in their job listings that they require EU citizenship or valid working papers.

 Length: 12 months – with paid vacations, of course, including July & August when you most likely won’t have to work at all.
 Supposedly, you can renew once if you are not from an exchange university, and twice if you are – but it is possible in some cases to work longer.
 You just need to ask the right people.
 Note that if you are not doing the exchange, you can only do two years total of either position (two years as a lecteur/lectrice or two years as a mâitre de langue) OR a combination of one year each (one year as a lecteur/lectrice and one year as a maître de langue).
-If you’ve already worked two years as a lecteur/lectrice, then you cannot be hired as a maîre de langue for another two years.
+If you’ve already worked two years as a lecteur/lectrice, then you cannot be hired as a maître de langue for another two years.